 Inter-Library Loans Secure Electronic Delivery

-Articles and book chapters will now be delivered electronically as default, where available, for you to print.
+Articles and book chapters are delivered electronically as default, where available, for you to print.
 This service means quicker and more flexible access to documents via your University of Aberdeen email address, wherever you are.

-When your requested document is available you will receive an e-mail direct from the British Library providing a link to an encrypted PDF file, which is then accessed using the plug-in called FileOpen.
-To open the document you will need to have Adobe Reader (version 4 or later), and the FileOpen plug-in.
-This is available to install from the University’s Software Center.
+When your requested document is available you will receive an e-mail direct from the British Library providing a link to an encrypted PDF file, using a service called DRM Lite.
+To open the document you will need to register for a British Library account. https://ondemand.bl.uk/onDemand/home

-To open the file on your home computer or personal laptop, you will need to make sure that you have Adobe Reader version 4 or higher installed.
-The FileOpen plug-in will then be needed to open your documents.
-This is available from http://plugin.fileopen.com/
+To open the file on your home computer or personal laptop, you will need to make sure that you have Adobe Reader version 10 or higher installed.
+This is available on all classroom PCs.

 Please note the conditions of Secure Electronic Delivery:

 - Electronic documents are available for download for 30 days after which the link expires

 - You may print the document only once - you are advised to print a copy as soon as you download the document.

 - Copies of the document may be saved to more than one device and accessed by logging in with your BL account details.
 The document is locked to your account and cannot be opened by other browsers.

 - Documents are supplied subject to the usual UK copyright restrictions.